Specialist Periodontics Licensing Exams: DHA, DOH, DHP Qatar, SDLE, NHRA

 Prometric |

-Key Insight: The DOH (Abu Dhabi) exam is delivered via
+The DOH (Abu Dhabi) exam is delivered via

 Pearson Vue Test centres, while all other Gulf licensing exams